 His research interests span two primary domains.
 At UMONS, he delves into the cutting-edge fields of distributed deep learning and Industry 4.0, pioneering innovative technologies with practical applications.
 In parallel, his work at HEH centers on malware analysis with artificial intelligence, addressing the ever-evolving landscape of digital threats.

 Continuing his quest, Jean-Sébastien earned his engineering degree at UMONS (2020) and he is currently pursuing a Ph.D., further elevating his expertise while contributing to the academic community.
-His research contributions are underscored by a Google H-factor (and I10) of 3, reflecting his significant presence in academic literature.

 Looking forward, he remains dedicated to education and research, with future goals encompassing further exploration of distributed deep learning, Industry 4.0, and the critical intersection of AI and cybersecurity.
 His work continues to shape the technological landscape, ensuring a safer and more advanced digital world.